 - What is vulnerability?
 The challenges of capacity and capability.
 Is this an Unwise decision or are there other forces at play.
 This will include consideration of coercive control, issues of consent and the ability to engage in relationships

 - Using the principles of safeguarding and the Care Act Eligibility criteria to inform decisions of intervention under s42 of the Care Act.

 - Scams, mate and hate crime – who’s vulnerable and what are the department’s duties and powers?

 - Using partnership working to manage risk

-- By the end of the session, participants will have been able to reflect on the learning and their experience to date when working with, identifying and planning interventions, for adults at risk of harm
+- and will have been able to reflect on the learning and their experience to date when working with, identifying and planning interventions, for adults at risk of harm